-Applications for admission for students on a student visa must be made using the Application for enrolment - international students.
-Students must complete the Application for enrolment and send the completed application to Imperial along with supporting documents.
-Completed Application for enrolment is processed by Imperial and the application assessed on the basis of the information supplied.
-The participants for each program offered by Imperial will be selected in a manner that reflects access and equity principles.
+Applications for admission by an overseas student or an intending overseas must be made using the Application for enrolment – international students.
+Students must complete the Application for enrolment and send the completed application to Imperial along with all supporting documents.
+Completed Application for enrolment is processed by Imperial and the application assessed against the selection criteria of the course and information provided in the application.
+The participants for each course offered by Imperial will be selected in a manner that reflects access and equity principles.
 Completion of the Application for enrolment does not imply that Imperial will make an offer to the student.
-When prospective students apply to enter Imperial to study, the following procedure applies:

 English Language Requirements

-Imperial accepts the scores from International English Language Test Score (IELTS), PTE Academic Entry or the Test of English as a Foreign Language (TOEFL) as below:
+Imperial accepts the scores from International English Language Test Score (IELTS), PTE Course Entry or the Test of English as a Foreign Language (TOEFL) as below:

 Assessing Australian equivalency of academic qualification(s)